-For the year ended 30 June 2022, the members of the Remuneration and Nomination Committee were Messrs Morrison (Chairman), Williams, Klessens and Rigo, all of whom have been assessed as being independent Directors.
+The Remuneration and Nomination Committee is chaired by Alastair Morrison, an independent Non-Executive Director.
 Details of the members' attendance at meetings throughout the financial year are included in the Annual Report.

-Details of the Directors, including their qualifications, experience and date of appointment, are set out in the Directors' Report in the Annual Report.
+Details of the Directors, including their qualifications, experience, and date of appointment, are set out in the Directors' Report in the Annual Report.